wanderpgomes/taste-of-scala/README.md

 ## What is Scala?
    * 'Scala' means Scalable Language.
+   * It's a Functional and Object Oriented Programming Language.
+   * It's a Strongly Typed Language.
    * Started in 2001 at the École Polytechnique Fédérale de Lausanne (EPFL) by Martin Odersky.
    * Released publicly in 2004.
-   * It's a Strongly Typed Functional and Object Oriented Language.
-   * JVM Based Language

 ## Why learn Scala?

-  * Better developer productivity
+  * Better developer productivity.
-  * More expressive language
+  * More expressive language.
-  * Better support for immutability
+  * Better support for immutability.
-  * JVM Based language
+  * JVM Based language (interoperability with Java).
-  * Use existing Java libraries
+  * Use existing Java libraries.
-  * Good tooling and documentation
+  * Good tooling and documentation.
   * Several cool features, such as pattern matching, for-comprehensions, traits, named and default parameters, etc.

 ## Isn't Java 8 enough?

-  * Not a functional language
+  * Not a functional language by design.
-  * More verbose
+  * More verbose.

 ## Lab Exercises